The foster care system is complex—and broken. Learn more and find ways to get involved here.

 - A Shared Sentence: The Devastating Toll of Parental Incarceration on Kids, Families and Communities (The Annie E. Casey Foundation)

 - Los Angeles’s Vast Child Welfare System Has a Lot to Teach Rest of Nation (Youth Today)

 - The True Cost of Incarceration on Families (Ella Baker Center for Human Rights/Forward Together/Research Action Design)

 WOJO seeks a cohort of women willing to contribute their knowledge, skills and leadership toward eliminating discrimination and improve community conditions for the formerly incarcerated and others with criminal convictions.

 Behind every parent in jail or prison, there are children who are serving time in a different way.
 Our work is twofold: to create a community that allows our young people to use their voice, pride, and power; and to support them in creating policy change that reflects their needs.

 Families & Criminal Justice envisions a future in which the development of every person is fostered by healthy relationships, supportive human networks, adequate community resources, equitable social policies and just economic systems.

 Tips for Dealing with DCFS

 When interacting with the Department of Child and Family Services, here are some things to keep in mind:

-- Don’t assume that people who are going through dependency court are bad parents.
+People who are going through dependency court aren’t necessarily bad parents.
 Children can end up in the foster care system for a variety of reasons not directly related to bad parenting.